wkwiatek/blog/_posts/making-use-of-rxjs-angular-2.markdown

 }
 ```

 Now something important has just happened.
 You can take a look into the *Network* tab of your developer tools in the browser.
 No call was made.
-But let's add the for loop with async pipe:
+Let's add the `for` loop with `async` pipe:

 ```ts
 @Component({